contexthub/wayfinder/README.md

 ## ContextHub

-ContextHub takes care of all iBeacon monitoring and ranging, and lets you focus on building the screens and routing logic.
-All you need to do is add the Beacon UUID on ContextHub, and the SDK will take care of the rest.
+ContextHub takes care of iBeacon monitoring and ranging which lets you focus on building your application.
+We added the Beacon UUID on ContextHub and created a couple context rules.
+The SDK takes care of the rest.
+It notifies the application when it enters a beacon region.
+In addition, it posts notifications as the device moves closer further from the iBeacons.

+ContextHub enabled us to focus on building the view controllers and business logic.
+We didn't have to worry about location mangaers, delegates, region monitoring, and beacon ranging.